department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/vsp-collaboration-cycle/vsp-collaboration-cycle.md

 ## Design Intent Collaboration
 Present a draft of your ideas to designers.
 Learn about existing design components and research findings relevant to the problem space.
 Discuss accessibility considerations with accessibility experts.

 ### Timing
-Development stage: **Define**
+- Development stage: **Define**

-When you are brainstorming and drafting your solution approach.
+- When you are brainstorming and drafting your solution approach.

 ### Collaboration format: 30-minute meeting

+#### Request Process
-VFS Designer or Product Manager initiates scheduling by submitting ZenHub issue — use Design Intent Collaboration template.
-VSP will schedule the meeting
+**VFS Designer or Product Manager** initiates scheduling by submitting ZenHub issue — use `Design Intent Collaboration` template.
+VSP will schedule the meeting.

 #### Meeting attendees
-- You bring: designer(s) from your product team.
+- VFS brings: Designer(s) from your product team; DEPO PO
+- If VFS team is part of VSA contract, also include as optional: Jennifer, Shawna
-- Design experts bring: DEPO design expert (optional); VSP design (and accessibility optional) reviewers.
-If VSA, VSA design and accessibility also included experts.
-VSP information architect to be included as needed.
+- Design experts bring: DEPO platform design expert (Kevin H - optional); VSP design (Emily & Crystabel) and accessibility (Trevor) practice area reviewers

 #### Artifact inputs
+You bring:
-- You bring: whiteboard sketch or other lo-fi prototypes or mockups, a general idea of the toolset you intend to use in your designs
+- Whiteboard sketch or other lo-fi prototypes or mockups
+- A general idea of the toolset you intend to use in your designs

+Design experts provide after the meeting:
-- Design experts bring: a list of relevant design components and patterns (with URLs); a list of existing applications or pages with similar execution or patterns with URLs in staging; a list of relevant test user accounts for auth apps.
+- A list of relevant design components and patterns (with URLs)
+- A list of existing applications or pages with similar execution or patterns with URLs in staging
+- A list of relevant test user accounts for auth apps

 #### Outcomes and artifact outputs
 - Design and accessibility expert feedback (including relevant components, patterns, apps, test accounts, existing research, and notes on accessibility approach) is documented in ZenHub.